 Why saving money the old fashioned way doesn’t have to be difficult

-Having been brought up as the child of someone who lived through both the Great Depression and World War 2, you’d think that making do and mend would be a way of life for me.
+Having been brought up as the child of someone who lived through both the Great Depression and World War 2, you’d think that making do and mending would be a way of life for me.
 Well it was.
 In the 70s when I still lived under her roof.
 Now, not so much.

 Some of that old time wisdom stuck and some of it just melted away with the advent of the 90s, credit cards and cash machines.
 Those heady days when being old fashioned was just too, well, old fashioned.